truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Modern application patterns

 In the Cloud, Microservices is the main modern application pattern.
 You split your services with well defined responsabilities to ensure the success of your use cases.
 Those services will communicate with one another using HTTP request, or sending async message.
 The major difficulties with microservices is to find a proper split.
 And of course, there is no single solution.
-One very known anti-pattern is to split the services by technical consideration, which diminushes the horizontal scalability possibilities.
+One very known anti-pattern is to split the services by technical consideration, which diminishes the horizontal scalability possibilities.

 To split properly the microservices, the usage of strategic DDD could be helpful in order to find natural boundaries between microservices, and avoiding the pattern of putting every new code in a new microservices.